-With all that he saw on his journey, Che realised he was a changed man.
+With all that he saw on his journey, Che realized he was a changed man.
 Later he wrote the following in his diaries:

 “I will be on the side of the people.
 I will take to the barricades and the trenches, screaming as one possessed.
 Staining my weapons with blood and be mad with rage.
 Cutting the throat of any vanquished foe I encounter.”The formerly Cuban Guerilla Leader Che Guevara.

-Author’s Note: If you want to know more about the effects of Colonising Las America and its indigenous people.
+Author’s Note: If you want to know more about the effects of the Spanish Colonization of Las Americas and its indigenous people.
 I recommend purchasing your copy of Che’s Motorcycle Diaries via this link:

-Summary of The Spanish Colonisation of Las Americas.
+Summary of The Spanish Colonization of Las Americas.

-At the beginning of this article titled The Spanish Colonisation of Las Americas, I wrote a question that is often asked from generation to generation:
+At the beginning of this article titled The Spanish Colonization of Las Americas, I wrote a question that is often asked from generation to generation:

 Here’s what I found.
 If you have a Spanish language background, you can refer to yourself as Hispanic.
 Whereas if you hail from Latin America, then you can say you are Latino.

 Today I have shared some of mine.
-I end this article with some useful links to MotoDreamers numerous motorcycle adventure tours in South America.
+I end this article with some useful links to MotoDreamer’s numerous adventure motorcycle tours and expeditions in South America.

-MotoDreamer have more South America Tours coming up.
+MotoDreamer has more South America Tours coming up.
 Here are three more of them: